 Fasching stated it seems that it has been the Jews and not the Christians who, like Job, have been the true witnesses to God's righteousness throughout history.
 After Auschwitz, Christians should realize that they are guilty before the Jewish people, just as the false comforters knew they were guilty before Job, and must make restitution.

-Fasching stated that it is not those who deny man's dignity to beautify God and His believers, who speak of God's truth, but those who, through their prayers and deeds, testify to God's goodness and who therefore respect the image of God in each person and especially in the stranger and save him from the flames of suffering and destruction.
+Fasching stated that

+It is not those who deny man's dignity to beautify God and His believers, who speak of God's truth, but those who, through their prayers and deeds, testify to God's goodness and who therefore respect the image of God in each person and especially in the stranger and save him from the flames of suffering and destruction. . . .
+Historically, the Christian Church, in its relation with the Jews, failed to live up to this principle in words as well as in deeds.

-...
-Historically, the Christian Church, in its relation with the Jews, failed to live up to this principle in words as well as in deeds.269 second Temples and of the exile of the Jewish people from Israel and later from Spain in 1492), a scroll is chanted in the synagogues from the two verses at the end of Lamentations: "Return us unto Thee, oh Lord, and we shall return; renew our days as of old.
+Medieval Jewish chroniclers cited to Lamentations to portray every catastrophe, which fell on the Jewish people in apocalyptic magnitude.
+On the eve of the Ninth day of Av (the anniversary of the destruction of the first and second Temples and of the exile of the Jewish people from Israel and later from Spain in 1492), a scroll is chanted in the synagogues from the two verses at the end of Lamentations: "Return us unto Thee, oh Lord, and we shall return; renew our days as of old.
 Unless You have abandoned us entirely, have been angry with us to the extreme."
-Tradition mandates that the reading not end in utter abandonment but that the verse of return is repeated, so that the lament ends with hope.271
+Tradition mandates that the reading not end in utter abandonment but that the verse of return is repeated, so that the lament ends with hope.